widged/gb-elm-language/en/intro/02-module system.md

 ## Imports

+Elm also imports some values and types by default.
+The full list is [here](http://package.elm-lang.org/packages/elm-lang/core/latest/#default-imports), but the most important thing to know is that all of [Basics](http://package.elm-lang.org/packages/elm-lang/core/latest/Basics) is imported exposed.
+The List, Maybe, and Signal modules and types are also available to you without an explicit import.

-You can import from other modules to add useful functionality into your program.
+Outside of these, you need to explicitly import from other modules to add useful functionality into your program.
 All web applications will import from the _Html_ module.
 Other programs might import from the _Dict_ module.

 ```elm
 import Dict exposing (Dict)